 - All retailers may sell medicinal and recreational cannabis.

 - Permitted retail locations can open consumption lounges where cannabis products may be sold and consumed.

-- Permitted retailers can have temporary consumption events where cannabis may be sold and consumed twice a year, either at the retail site or at an off-site location.
+- Permitted retailers can have temporary consumption events where cannabis may be sold and consumed twice a year at the retail site.

 - The City of Santa Ana can hold temporary consumption festivals where people can sell and consume cannabis.

 The City Council added optional social equity measures for cannabis retailers that include certain wage and workforce guidelines, local and low-income community hiring requirements, and training programs.

 Retailers that comply with the social equity measures will get first priority to apply to open consumption lounges in the first year of the ordinance.
 Other legal retailers that haven’t implemented social equity measures will be able to apply to open consumption lounges after Jan.
 1, 2024.